Help Your Business Finish Strong with These 10 Year-End Tasks

 - Do a December data cleanup.
 Check backups for corrupt data, review records for missing information, and verify that file naming conventions are consistent.
 Tidy up paper and digital files to keep them well organized.

 - Update payroll and benefits records as well as vendor data.
-While you’re spiffing up your data, remember to correct any staff and vendor contact information that has changed during the year.
-Ensure records of payments to employees, contractors, and vendors are complete and accurate, so your year-end reporting delivers the right information to the right people and places.
+As you tidy up your data, ensure staff and vendor contact information is up to date.
+Verify that records of payments to employees, contractors, and vendors are accurate and complete to ensure year-end reporting reaches the correct recipients.
+If your company offers a retirement plan, check whether a 401(k) audit* is required and schedule it with your advisor in advance.

 - Give your company’s website and communication tools a checkup.
-Make sure you’re starting the year with the right information on all types of communication tools: website, social media profiles, business cards, even the recorded messages on phones and autogenerated email responses.
-Fix any broken links you find and update names, titles, addresses, phone numbers, and responses as needed to make everything current.
+Make sure your company starts the year with up-to-date information across all communication platforms, including your website, social media profiles, business cards, phone recordings, and automated email responses.
+Check for and fix any broken links, and update names, titles, addresses, phone numbers, and messages to keep everything accurate and current.

 Collaborate for Business Success